jwalton/rust-book-abridged/docs/ch10/ch10-03-lifetimes.md

 }
 ```

 How come this compiles without lifetime annotations?
-Actually, in the pre-1.0 days of Rust, it wouldn't have, as lifetime annotations would have been mandatory here.
-But, over time the Rust team found there were certain cases where the compiler could predictably determine the lifecycle on it's own, and in these cases they are now optional.
+Why don't we have to tell the compiler that the return value has the same lifetime as `s`?
+Actually, in the pre-1.0 days of Rust, lifetime annotations would have been mandatory here.
+But there are certain cases where Rust can now work out the lifetime on it's own.
+We call this _lifetime elision_, and say that the compiler _elides_ these lifetime annotations for us.

 What the compiler does is to assign a different lifecycle to every reference in the parameter list (`'a` for the first one, `'b` for the second, and so on...).
 If there is exactly one input lifetime parameter, that lifecycle is automatically assigned to all output parameters.
 If there is more than one input lifetime parameter but one of them is for `&self`, then the lifetime of `self` is assigned to all output parameters.
 Otherwise, the compiler will error.

+In the case above, there's only one lifetime that `first_word` could really be returning; if `first_word` created a new `String` and tried to return a reference to it, the new `String` would be dropped when we leave the function and the reference would be invalid.
+The only sensible reference for it to return comes from `s`, so Rust infers this for us.
+(It _could_ be a static lifetime, but if it were we'd have to explicitly annotate it as such.)

 ## Lifetime Annotations in Method Definitions